mramirid/staycation/README.md

 ### Admin Dashboard

-The admin functionality is in the form of a dashboard that is rendered by the server using EJS Templating Engine.
+The admin functionality is supported by a dashboard, rendered by the server using EJS templating engine.

-### API Documentations
+### RESTful API Documentations

 See [Member API Documentation](https://documenter.getpostman.com/view/9718150/2s83meoPYL)